 The Benson’s Guide To Portland

 We don’t just work at our downtown Portland hotel we live and play here too.
-These are some of our favorite spots near the Benson Hotel you won’t want to miss while you’re in town.
-We’ve highlighted a few well-known attractions such as the Pearl District, which is near our hotel as well as a couple of local gems you may not have heard about, but we think are well worth a visit.
+These are some of our favorite spots near our Portland hotel you won’t want to miss while you’re in town.
+We’ve put together The Benson Hotel local guide and highlighted a few well-known attractions such as the Pearl District, which is near our hotel as well as a couple of local gems you may not have heard about, but we think are well worth a visit.
 Need more hints about where to go and what to do around our historic hotel?
 Just ask!
 We’d love to give you the inside scoop.